-Line 183: Privacy, independence, and equal access are RIGHTS PROTECTED BY THE AMERICANS WITH DISABILITIES ACT AND THE HELP AMERICA VOTE ACT, AS WELL AS of utmost importance to voters with disabilities.
+Line 183: Privacy, independence, and equal access are RIGHTS PROTECTED BY THE AMERICANS WITH DISABILITIES ACT AND THE HELP AMERICA VOTE ACT AND ARE of utmost importance to voters with disabilities.

-Rationale: The edit above clarifies that the concepts of privacy, independence, and equal access in voting are protected by existing federal law, not merely a preference for voters with disabilities.
+Rationale: The edit above clarifies that the concepts of privacy, independence, and equal access in voting are protected by existing federal laws, not merely a preference for voters with disabilities.

-Recommended edits to Page 4-5
+Recommended edits to Pages 4-5

-Line 187 Text Box: 5.
+Line 187: 5.
 Accessibility MUST BE OF EQUAL IMPORTANCE AS CYBERSECURITY; CYBERSECURITY CANNOT COME FIRST AND ACCESSIBILITY BE DELIVERED ONLY AFTER SECURITY REQUIREMENTS ARE MET [and cybersecurity must work together].